heavencandle/study/yolo.md

     - `Bag of specials`: plugin modules and post-processing methods that only **increase the inference cost** by a small amount but can significantly improve the acuracy of object detection.(e.g. enlarging receptive field, introducing attention mechanism, or strengthening feature integration capability etc.)
         1. enhanve receptive field: SPP ASPP, RFB
         2. attention module: **1)** channel-wise attention(representative: Squeeze-and-Excitation) and **2)** pointwise attention(representative: Spatical Attention Module)
+        3. good activation function: to make the gradient more efficiently propagated, and not to cause too muc extra computational cost.
-    - **Since enone of above post-processing methods directly refer to the captured image features, post-processing is no longer required in the subsequent development of an anchor-free method.**
+    - **Since none of above post-processing methods directly refer to the captured image features, post-processing is no longer required in the subsequent development of an anchor-free method.**

 ## 3. 사용된 이론 및 방법론 (Theories and Methodologies Used)
 - used new features: Weighted-Residual-Connections (WRC), Cross-Stage-Partial-connections(CSP),  Cross mini-Batch Normalization(CmBN), Self-adversarial-training(SAT), Mish activation, Mosaic data augmentation, CmBN, DropBlock regularization, and CIoU loss, and combine some of them to achieve state-of-the-art results